Am I a Pattern Day Trader?

 Who is a pattern day trader?

-According to FINRA rules, you are considered a pattern day trader if you execute four or more "day trades" within five business days — provided that the number of day trades represents more than 6% of your total trades in the margin account for that same five business day period.
+According to FINRA rules, you are considered a pattern day trader if you execute four or more "day trades" within five business days—provided that the number of day trades represents more than six percent of your total trades in the margin account for that same five business day period.

 The rules also require your firm to designate you a pattern day trader if it knows or has a reasonable basis to believe that you will engage in pattern day trading.
 For example, if the firm provided day-trading training to you before opening your account, it could designate you as a pattern day trader.